GSA-TTS/identity-handbook/_articles/github-gitlab.md

   Provides an Omniauth strategy for Login.gov that helps other projects integrate with Login.gov more easily.
 Some use cases include the [identity-dashboard](https://github.com/18f/identity-dashboard) as well as Touchpoints, USMC and search.gov

 - [**`18f/identity-validations`**](https://github.com/18f/identity-validations)
-  Gem that provides shared validations for the ServiceProvider model across the IDP and dashboard
+  Gem that provides shared validations for the ServiceProvider model across the IdP and dashboard

 - [**`18f/identity-telephony`**](https://github.com/18f/identity-telephony){: .deprecated-link} (Archived)
   Gem that provides a common interface for voice and SMS features across multiple vendor backends.
-This code has been moved into the IDP codebase.
+This code has been moved into the IdP codebase.

 - [**`18f/identity-doc-auth`**](https://github.com/18f/identity-doc-auth){: .deprecated-link} (Archived)
   Provides a library for performing document authentication.
-This code has been moved into the IDP codebase.
+This code has been moved into the IdP codebase.

 - [**`18f/identity-proofer-gem`**](https://github.com/18f/identity-proofer-gem){: .deprecated-link} (Archived)
   Provides a generic interface around identity proofing (IDV, identity verification) that is implemented by other proofers.
-This code has been moved into the IDP codebase.
+This code has been moved into the IdP codebase.

 - [**`18f/identity-lexisnexis-api-client-gem`**](https://github.com/18f/identity-lexisnexis-api-client-gem){: .deprecated-link} (Archived)
   Implementation of the identity-proofer interface for LexisNexis.
-This code has been moved into the IDP codebase.
+This code has been moved into the IdP codebase.

 - [**`18f/identity-aamva-api-client-gem`**](https://github.com/18f/identity-aamva-api-client-gem){: .deprecated-link} (Archived)
   Implementation of the identity-proofer interface for AAMVA for drivers licenses.
-This code has been moved into the IDP codebase.
+This code has been moved into the IdP codebase.

 ### Example Applications